SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 Follow the instructions on [HTTP Logs and Metrics Source](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source) to create the sources, with the following additions:

-* **Naming the sources.** You can assign any name you like to the sources, but it’s a good idea to assign a name to each source that reflects the Kubernetes component from which it receives metrics.
+* **Naming the sources.** You can assign any name you like to the sources, but it’s a good idea to assign a name to each source that reflects the Kubernetes component from which it receives data.
 For example, you might name the source that receives API Server metrics “api-server-metrics”.
 * **HTTP Source URLs.** When you configure each HTTP source, Sumo will display the URL of the HTTP endpoint.
 Make a note of the URL.
 You will use it when you configure the Kubernetes service secrets to send data to Sumo.

 #### 1.2 Deploy Fluentd